Advanced fieldwork practice (in a different setting from SOWK392 or SOWX392).

 - Paper Structure

-- Students are placed with social service agencies for either a 60-day or 70-day placement.
+Students are placed with social service agencies for a 70-day placement.

 - Teaching Arrangements

 The Distance Learning offering of this paper is a combination of remote and in-person teaching.

 Throughout the placement students will be provided with support and supervision.

 - Textbooks are not required for this paper.